Hoogly/hoogly.github.io/src/content/blog/pulse-checks-vs-annual-surveys-2025.md

 draft: false
 ---

-# Pulse Checks vs Annual Surveys: Which One Protects Culture in 2025?

-**By Mohit Midha | CEO & Founder at Hoogly AI**

 If culture can pivot in the time it takes to finish a project sprint, then waiting a full year to ask how people feel is like doing a wellness check by postcard.

 That delay doesn't just make for awkward all‑hands; it invites quiet quitters, surprise resignations, and the slow leak of momentum no budget line item ever captures.
 In 2025, leaders need to hear the heartbeat of the organisation while it's still beating—not after the autopsy.